Building an Open AIBOM Standard in the Wild: Validation

 \subsection{Field Validation in Industrial Setting}

-~ We report an external study conducted at a large multinational software organization to evaluate \AIBOM{}'s suitability for representing AI system documentation use cases in practice.
-The study was conducted by a team of security architects, data scientists, DevOps experts, and AI developers.
-From June 2024 to September 2024, the team members worked on identifying the overlap between the fields available in our \AIBOM{} specification and the fields encountered by practitioners during the organization's development of an AI system.
+~ We evaluated \AIBOM{}'s practical suitability through an external study at a large multinational software organisation.
+From June to September 2024, a multi-disciplinary team of security architects, data scientists, DevOps experts, and AI developers mapped the overlap between our specification fields and those required during the organisation’s AI system development.

-\head{Methodology} The organization already had a checklist for developers to evaluate how their AI software development affects the internal ethics policy.
+\head{Methodology} The organisation already had a checklist for developers to evaluate how their AI software development affects the internal ethics policy.
 Moreover, the legal department had a checklist to assess the legal impact of each AI-related software release.
-The researchers investigated how many of the fields in these checklists could be populated if the organizations already had \AIBOM{s} constructed as part of the AI software development process.
+The researchers investigated how many of the fields in these checklists could be populated if the organisations already had \AIBOM{s} constructed as part of the AI software development process.
 Furthermore, they investigated whether our \AIBOM{} specification can be used to automatically generate model cards.
 Then, they investigated to what extent \AIBOM{} generation for third-party models can be automated using web scraping or external APIs, such as Hugging Face~\cite{huggingface}.

-\head{Results} The analysis found that all of the fields required in internal checklists in the organization's AI system development process can be populated from the \AIBOM{} specification's fields, demonstrating the comprehensiveness of \AIBOM{} in practice.
-They observed that 60\% of the fields in the existing model cards could be extracted using the fields in the \AIBOM{} specification.
-Furthermore, they found that external APIs and web scraping could populate 40\% of the fields when generating \AIBOM{s} for third-party models used at the organization.
-This demonstrated that \AIBOM{} generation could be partially automated for practical use cases, reducing the manual effort needed.
+\head{Results} Validation revealed that \AIBOM{} fields cover all internal checklist requirements for developers, proving its practical comprehensiveness.
+They observed that 60\% of existing model card fields are extractable from the fields in the \AIBOM{} specification.
+Furthermore, external APIs and web scraping successfully populated 40\% of fields for third-party models, demonstrating that \AIBOM{} generation can be partially automated to reduce manual effort.